Olang Global · Strategic Blueprint · 2026 — 2050

 2. 02

-Every HBCU has a funded AI innovation hub, startup studio, or applied AI research lab.
+Every HBCU has a funded AI innovation hub, startup studio, or applied research lab.

 3. 03

-Black-owned AI companies operate across healthcare, education, media, finance, cybersecurity, logistics, legal services, robotics, agriculture, and government technology.
+Black-owned AI companies operate across healthcare, education, media, finance, cybersecurity, logistics, legal, robotics, agriculture, and government tech.

 4. 04